Alpha515/ReloadMN/Readme.md

 ## Usage:
 ```
-bltg-cli mnsync status
+rld-cli mnsync status
-bltg-cli masternode status
+rld-cli masternode status
-bltg-cli getinfo
+rld-cli getinfo
 ```
-Also, if you want to check/start/stop bltg, run one of the following commands as root:
+Also, if you want to check/start/stop rld, run one of the following commands as root:
 ```
-systemctl status bltg.service #To check if BLTG service is running
+systemctl status rld.service #To check if BLTG service is running
-systemctl start bltg.service #To start BLTG service
+systemctl start rld.service #To start BLTG service
-systemctl stop bltg.service #To stop BLTG service
+systemctl stop rld.service #To stop BLTG service
-systemctl is-enabled bltg.service #To check if BLTG service is enabled on boot
+systemctl is-enabled rld.service #To check if RLD service is enabled on boot
 ```
 ***

 ## Donations
+BTC: 33pfqTNHABWJm1UkUutjqnCZFcUj9obrrg
+RLD: rAm9BDjWDLwup2DJ88oqMrRgWXBpghqree